gloryi/pinyin_training_app/README.md

 You could also add to html line
 &lt;div id="target-div"&gt;&lt;/div&gt;
  to see additional information about sounds and how to pronounce them correctly.
 It already included into css and js.
 Just removed from html for more clear navigation.

+* Working a little bit odd on mobile.
+So you could use pyhon small http server to run it in mobile browser.